Checkmk/checkmk/CONTRIBUTING.md

 when the localization is in a good state and nearly complete.

 If you are interested: We can use [POEditor.com](https://poeditor.com) for upstream localizations.
-Please contact us if you are interested.
+Please contact us at info@checkmk.com if you are interested.

 ### Translation of technical terms